 12. Airbnb is public enemy number one

 The long term yields are too low for you, so you want to do Airbnb with your real estate investment in Paris?
-Tough luck, the government keeps raising taxes on short term lets, limiting the number of days per year (120 days) and is even discussing lowering it .
+Tough luck, the government keeps raising taxes on short-term lets and even limits the number of days per year (120 days) that you can rent out your place on Airbnb.

 14. And guess what?
 Even more taxes

-You thought those terrible yields and taxes are it?
+You thought those terrible yields and taxes are the last of it?
 There’s more!

 • There’s a wealth tax for those who have over 1.3 million Euros of real estate in France.
 If you pass that threshold, you will have to pay a wealth tax of the equivalent of 0.5% of the net value retroactively from 800,000 euros to 1.3 million euros, and from there 0.7% and even more.